abdulmbhuiya/abdulmb.github.io/README.md

 ### **Prof. Selim Unlu’s lab | BU | September 2018 - July 2019**

-__Ultrasensitive label-free detection of bacteria by Interferometric Reflectance Imaging Sensor (IRIS)__
+__Ultrasensitive label-free detection of bacteria by Interferometric Reflectance Imaging Sensor (IRIS)__[Link to publication](https://www.sciencedirect.com/science/article/pii/S0956566320302530)

 - Developed and optimized an antibody-functionalized microarray chip integrated with Interferometric Reflectance Imaging Sensing (IRIS) to achieve rapid quantification of whole bacteria at concentrations as low as 10 CFU/ml
 - Developed a protocol for detection of E.coli spiked in PBS on IRIS microarray chip